 3. Goal-Based Agents

 Goal-based agents are all about purpose.
-They’ve got a clear objective, and they plan their actions to reach it.
+Unlike reflex agents, they’ve got a clear objective, and they plan their actions to reach it.
 Instead of just reacting, they think ahead and choose steps that move them closer to their goal.
+Goal-based agents evaluate actions based on whether they move the system closer to defined objectives.
 For example, think of a fitness app that tracks your daily activity and suggests workouts—it’s using your data to help you hit your fitness targets.
 That’s a goal-based agent in action.

 How They Work: